 Bookshops are important to writers.
 Towcester Bookshop was important to me.
 For five years it provided me with new and second-hand books, most of which I still have.
 It also provided a lot more.

 Towcester Bookshop no longer exists.
 Its proprietors, Peter and Janet Gooding closed the shop a few years ago and retired to Wales.
-However, for a while, they and their shop became my lifeline to a world of poetry, drama, novels, short stories, essays, translations, classics and non-fiction.
+However, for a while, they and their shop became my lifeline to a world of poetry, drama, novels, short stories, essays, translations, screenplays, biographies and other types of non-fiction.

 Initially I would go in, browse through the second-hand books, and usually find something interesting or challenging to read.
 Then I started chatting to Peter during the less busy times.
 Then, as my reading became more refined, I started ordering and buying new books.
 I followed my instincts, but I also quizzed Peter on various aspects of literature.
 He knew his stuff.
 He gave good advice and I bought some wonderful books.